 Inline pressure gauge

 You position it between the gas line and the cut-off valve on the tank.
-It gives an estimate of the pressure present in the tank so relays whether it’s full, half, or empty.
+It estimates the pressure in the tank, so it relays whether it’s complete, half, or empty.

 Hot Water Method

 This method is not accurate at all.
-You’re able to roughly estimate the amount of propane left in your tank.
+You can roughly estimate the amount of propane left in your tank.

-Pour hot water down the tank and then run your finger along with it.
-The bottom cold spots on the tank indicate the propane as it absorbs the heat.
+Pour hot water down the tank and run your finger along it.
+The cold spots on the bottom of the tank indicate propane as it absorbs the heat.

 The warm cut-off above the propane tells how empty the tank is.